Finic8/zbectl/README.md

 ## Exit Codes
 The following exit codes are returned:

 0   Successful execution.

 1   An error occurred.

+2   Invalid arguments or insufficient permissions.

+3   A device related error occurred.